Bilal-web-debug/React-Quiz-App/README.md

-You can use the command line to create the file:

-bash
-Copy code
-touch README.md
-Or you can create the file manually using any code editor.

-2. Add Content to README.md
-Here's a basic template you can use for your README.md.
-Customize it to fit your project's details:

-markdown
-Copy code
 # React Quiz App

 A simple quiz application built with React.
 This project is designed to provide a fun and interactive way to test general knowledge and learn new information through quizzes.